-Defining inspiring brands with social strategy and creative content.
+Defining inspiring brands with digital strategy and creative content.

 An Instagram focused engagement campaign and installation inspired by an exhibition on a group of street photographers in the 30s-50s who were characterized by new mobile technology (the 35mm camera) and a personal angle to their shots of New York City.

 The contest ran for 16 weeks, with a new challenge inspired by the exhibition issued every 2 weeks.
 Cameras from Lomography were given as prizes to the best image for every category, and photos were selected to appear in the museum.